Juli2017/SanMateoCountyEmployment/README.md

 <a href="https://www.bls.gov/iag/tgs/iag_index_naics.htm">Bureau of Labor Statistics NAICS/Industry Sector Codes</a>
 # Change in San Mateo County Employment by Sector Over Time

-I took the top Industry/Sectors from 2017 for San Mateo County, and looked at how the number of employees varied over time from 1992 to 2017.
 ## Trends in San Mateo County Employment by Sector: 1992-2017

 ![](img/Filterd_facet_SMCBySectorByYearThinGray.png)